-Unexpected use of former cancer drugAugust 29th, 2013 in Medications /
+Unexpected use of former cancer drugAugust 29, 2013 in Medicine & Health / Medications

 Researchers at Lund University have unexpectedly discovered that an old cancer drug can be used to prevent rejection of transplanted tissue.
 The researchers now have high hopes that their discovery could lead to new treatments for both transplant patients and patients with autoimmune diseases.